50022445/50022445.github.io/tryhackme/U.A High School/index.md

 ![Feroxbuster](images/2_feroxbuster.png)

 Now we know which directories exist and right of the bet we see something very unusual.
 There is a `index.php` file in the assets folder.
-Most of the time a assets folder holds only `CSS` ans `JS` files, so this is quite out of the ordinary.
+Most of the time a assets folder holds only `CSS` and `JS` files, so this is quite out of the ordinary.
 Lets check it out.
 When opening this file we get a empty response.
 Usually PHP code does not show anything on the website, so this behaviour was quite normal, but I still thought it was a good idea to start fuzzing this file.

 I used `gobuster` in FUZZ mode and a wordlists containing all sorts of random words in combination with a generic PHP command.

 ![Fuzzing](images/3_fuzzing.png)

 As you can see, there is definetly something going on with this file.
 I filtered out all of the responses that returned a 0 and we can see the we get a `200` on the `cmd` string.
 This means we have found an `command execution` vulnerability on this website.
-Lets dig a little deeper.
+Lets dig a little deeper 🔭

 ![Fuzz output](images/4_fuzz_output.png)